radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 ## Overview

 A software workload such as a container-based application, service or script needs an identity to authenticate, access, and communicate with services that are distributed across different platforms and/or cloud providers.
-Radius uses AWS IAM (Identity and Access Management) credentials to deploy and access AWS resources today:
+Radius uses static credentials (Access Key) to interact with AWS IAM (Identity and Access Management) so that we can deploy and access AWS resources today:

 ```
 rad credential register aws --access-key-id <access-key-id> --secret-access-key <secret-access-key>